gophish/api-documentation/templates/README.md

 This method expects the template to be provided in JSON format.
 You must provide a template `name` and the `text` and/or `html` for the template.

+This method returns the JSON representation of the template that was created.

 {% sample lang="http" %}
 ```http
 GET /api/templates/?api_key=12345678901234567890123456789012